This page provides information and links for Albertans about changes in the law and legal services because of COVID-19.

 - Remember: Failing to comply with a court order regarding parenting time and contact could have negative consequences.
 If you cannot comply because of restrictions you are under due to COVID-19, having and documenting clear communication with the other parent is more important than ever.
 If you have concerns, you can talk to the other parent, your lawyer, or a mediator or arbitrator.

 Housing & Real Estate (Rentals, Utilities, Etc.)

-- There have been no announcements federally about implementing additional protection measures for residential tenants.
+- There are no current relief measures for residential tenants.

 - For more information/tips on COVID-19 and real estate in Alberta (e.g., dealing with landlord, tenant, buyer and seller concerns with property showings and management), go to: